-Estimates of the volume of CIL water ($<0^{\circ}$ C) over the Div.
-2J+3KL area are available since 1980 (Fig. 22).
+Estimates of the volume of CIL water (<0°C) over the 2J3KL area are available since 1980 (Fig. 21).
 A description of the analysis method can be found in Colbourne and Mertz (MS 1995).
-The long-term (1980-94) mean volume of the CIL of just over 4×10^4 km3 is roughly one-third the total volume of water on the shelf.
+The long-term (1980-1994) mean volume of the CIL of just over 4 x 104 km3 is roughly one-third the total volume of water on the shelf.
 The volume in autumn shows similar interannual trends to those of summer but its absolute value is about half.
 The CIL is eroded through the summer due to mixing with the warmer surface and near bottom waters.
-In terms of interannual variability, maximum CIL volumes tended to occur during the cold periods of the mid-1980s and early-1990s.
-In 1990, the summertime volume began to decrease and by 1995 was similar to that recorded in the early-1980s and again in the late-1980s.
+In terms of interannual variability, maximum CIL volumes tended to occur during the cold periods of the mid-1980s and early 1990s.
+In 1990, the summertime volume began to decrease and by 1995 was similar to that recorded in the early 1980s and again in the later 1980s.
 Since then the CIL volume has remained relatively low.
 In the autumn of 1998, the CIL volume was up slightly from 1997 but remained well below normal.

-Horizontal Temperature Distributions Near-Bottom in Div.
-2J+3KL of the Grand Bank it varies from <-0.5°C to 3°C. In general, bottom isotherms follow the bathymetry exhibiting east-west gradients over most of the northeast shelf.
+Horizontal Temperature Distributions Near-Bottom in 2J3KL

+The mean (1961-90) and 1998 autumn temperatures over the shelf from southern Labrador to the Grand Banks from groundfish surveys are shown in Fig. 22.
+The average bottom temperature over most of the northeast Newfoundland shelf (2J3K) in autumn ranges from < 0°C inshore, to >3°C offshore at the shelf break whereas over most of the Grand Bank it varies from <-0.5°C to 3°C. In general, bottom isotherms follow the bathymetry exhibiting east-west gradients over most of the northeast shelf.
 The percentage area of water less than -0.5°C over the Grand Bank and northeast shelf from 1990 to 1994 was significantly larger than the 1961-1990 average.
 In 1992 and 1993 the bottom temperature anomalies ranged from -0.25°C to -0.75°C over the northeast shelf and from -0.25°C to -1°C over the Grand Bank (Colbourne, MS 1994).
 During 1996 the percentage area of water less than -0.5°C on the continental shelf declined significantly to below average and bottom temperatures moderated in most areas of the Newfoundland Shelf with anomalies of +0.5°C being common.
 There was also a complete absence of <0°C waters.
-Bottom temperatures during the autumn of 1997 and again in 1998 remained above normal over most areas, particularly on the offshore portion of the shelf.
+Bottom temperatures during the fall of 1997 and again in 1998 remained above normal over most areas, particularly on the offshore portion of the shelf.